paul-hammant/ngWebDriver/README.md

 If you're seeing `$$testability` referenced in a WebDriver error, then work out in you have correctly set selector for the "root element" on the Angular app.
-Specifically have you used `withRootSelector()` in situations where you need to use it?
+Specifically have you used `.withRootSelector(..)` in situations where you need to use it?
 Details about how to recover from that here...

 To specify a different "root selector" to help ngWebDriver find the Angular app, take a look at what is defined in the `ng-app` attribute in the page in question.
 Examples:

 ```
-NgWebDriver ngwd = new NgWebDriver(javascriptExecutor).withRootSelector("something-custom");
+NgWebDriver ngwd = new NgWebDriver(webDriver).withRootSelector("something-custom");
 ByAngular.Factory factory = ngwd.makeByAngularFactory()
 factory.exactRepeater("day in days");